-of fractional shares as described above.

-2. The foregoing amendment has been duly adopted in accordance with the pr Delaware by the vote of a majority of each class of outstanding stock of the C .
+2. The foregoing amendment has been duly adopted in accordance with the provisions of Section 242 of the General Corporation law of the State of Delaware by the vote of a majority of each class of outstanding stock of the Corporation entitled to vote thereon.

-IN WITNESS WHEREOF, I have signed this Certificate this day of , 202
+IN WITNESS WHEREOF, I have signed this Certificate this day of , 202.

-/s/ STEPHEN G. BERMAN

-Stephen G. Berman •

-Chief Executive Officer & President
+/s/ STEPHEN G. BERMAN Stephen G. Berman Chief Executive Officer & President

-JAKKS BACIFIC INC. 2957 26TH STREET SANTA MONICA, CA 90405
+JAKKS BACIFIC INC. 2957 28TH STREET SANTA MONICA, CA 90405